 A 2017 Semifinalist for the Academy Nicholl Fellowship in Screenwriting, her script placed in the top 50 of 7,102 scripts.
 It also made the second round of consideration for the 2018 Sundance Screenwriters Lab.
 A Nicholl Quarterfinalist in 2014 and 2016, Dominique was the recipient of the Missouri Film Office’s 2016 Scriptwriting Fellowship.

 A nominee for Best Actress at the 2017 Reno Tahoe International Film Festival for JOY RIDE (Brussels, D.C.
-Shorts, Sidewalk, Marfa), Dominique's recent acting includes: Investigation Discovery’s A CRIME TO REMEMBER, directed by Ido Fluk; LÉA (PBS, Reykjavík Int'l Film Festival, Sidewalk, Cinequest); IT’S OKAY from Voyager Creative, and the feature SMALL TIME.
+Shorts, Sidewalk, Marfa), her recent acting work includes: Investigation Discovery’s A CRIME TO REMEMBER, directed by Ido Fluk; LÉA (PBS, Reykjavík Int'l Film Festival, Sidewalk, Cinequest); IT’S OKAY from Voyager Creative, and the feature SMALL TIME.
 She also acted in/wrote/produced the short films VISITING HOURS (Williamsburg International Film Festival); BREAK UP GEOGRAPHY and THE WILL.

 Earning her B.A. in History at Carleton College, Phi Beta Kappa, magna cum laude, Dominique represented the United States internationally with Model United Nations, and has lived in Morocco, Costa Rica, and France.
 She continues to be politically engaged, recently attending an Arena Summit to learn effective ways for the arts to engage with civic needs.
 In addition to screen work, she is currently at work on her first novel.